On weakly locally finite division rings: Weakly locally finite division rings

-where $V$ runs over the set of all subframes of $A$.
-The basic properties of the Gelfand-Kirillov dimension can be found in \cite{kra-len}.
-If $A$ is finite dimensional over $k$, then ${\rm GKdim}_k(A)=0$.
-More generally, one can show that $A$ is locally finite if and only if ${\rm GKdim}_k(A)=0$.
-Also, it is known that every positive integer can occur as the Gelfand-Kirillov dimension of some commutative PI algebra.
-Moreover, for every real number $r\geq 2$, there always exists some $k$-algebra $A$ with ${\rm GKdim}_k(A)=r$.
-Bergman \cite{berg} proved that there does not exist any $k$-algebra having Gelfand-Kirillov dimension in the open interval $(1,2)$.

-For a division ring $D$, its Gelfand-Kirillov dimension is understood the Gelfand-Kirillov dimension of an algebra $D$ over its center $F$.

-Recall that in \cite{zhang}, Zhang defined the Gelfand-Kirillov transcendence degree of an algebra $A$ over a field $k$ by where $V$ ranges over subframes of $A$ and $b$ ranges over $A^*=A\backslash \{0\}$ .

-From \cite[Theorem 5.6]{zhang} and Theorem \ref{thm:2.2}, it follows that if $D$ is a weakly locally finite division ring with center $F$, then ${\rm Tdeg}_FD=\GKdim_FD$.
-Zhang have noted \cite[Page 2871]{zhang} that it is unknown if there exists a division ring $D$ with center $F$ such that ${\rm Tdeg}_F D$ is a non-integer.
-We shall prove that there are no weakly locally finite division ring whose Gelfand-Kirillov dimension is non-integer.
+From \cite[Theorem 5.6]{zhang} and Theorem \ref{thm:2.2}, it follows that if $D$ is a weakly locally finite division ring with center $F$, then $\mathrm{Tdeg}_FD=\GKdim_FD$.
+Zhang have noted \cite[Page 2871]{zhang} that it is unknown if there exists a division ring $D$ with center $F$ such that $\mathrm{Tdeg}_F D$ is a non-integer.
+The following proposition shows that there are no weakly locally finite division ring whose Gelfand-Kirillov dimension is non-integer.